Leap Administration#

 Overview#

-Leap Admin is an easy-to-use cloud-based administration tool that you use to perform the following tasks:
+Leap Admin is an easy-to-use cloud-based administration tool that you use to perform the following major tasks:

 • Manage multiple projects in multiple organizations.